Olympics: Canada women's team docked 6 points, stay alive – DW – 07/28/2024

 Canadian players have expressed deep disappointment at the turn of events.

-Defender Vanessa Gilles described the affair as a "humiliation" for the gold medalists from 2021.
+Defender Vanessa Gilles described the affair as a "humiliation" for the gold medalists from Tokyo 2020.

 "As a Canadian, these are not our values," she said.
 "We are not cheats."